 What's genius is that I now have a guide to show me where to tweeze and where to leave the hairs.
 Essentially, I'm going to be able to go for a quarterly brow threading appointment rather than monthly.
 While it costs £450, if you break that down, it works out at around 82 pence per day if it lasts 18 months (touch-ups with Suman after 12 to 18 months are £200).
 Not only will you save on shaping and the time spent having to tend to them daily, but you also won't need to buy brow products.
 Some people have great brows that need minimal attention, and others are so adept at pencilling their brows they wouldn't see this as a wise investment, but for me, it's a game changer.

 During the summer months (when the weather is hot and humid), a waterproof brow pencil is actually really handy.
-Plus, it's great for when you're on holiday poolside and you don't want your brows becoming a moustache.
+Plus, it's great for when you're on holiday poolside and you don't want your brows becoming a mustache.

-For those who want bigger, bushier brows, this kit (complete with fibres and pomade) helps you build up thick, dense brows.
+For those who want bigger, bushier brows, this kit (complete with fibers and pomade) helps you build up thick, dense brows.
 When I can be bothered to take the time to use this (it's for the more dedicated brow-groomers among us), I garner a lot of compliments.

 With two shades of powder, this kit will help you create multitonal brows that look realistic.